 For example, at Orange, we have just signed our first agreement with Google Cloud, specifically to have access to these tools and infrastructures.
-We also support start-ups via the Orange Fab gas pedal and have participated in the fight against the Covid-19 pandemic by providing health authorities in several European and African countries with statistical data, thanks to our Flux Vision solution and our mobile network, enabling them to analyze population movements and anticipate the evolution of the disease.
+We also support start-ups via the Orange Fab incubator and have taken part in the fight against Covid-19 pandemic by providing health authorities in several European and African countries with statistical data, thanks to our Flux Vision solution and our mobile network, enabling them to analyze population movements and anticipate the progress of the disease.

 Acting as a socially responsible company